cloud66/help-old/_posts/getting-started/docker-getting-started.md

     <li>
         <p>
             <strong>I'm using a manual Git Repo</strong> &mdash;
             Use this option if you have a private git repo or you're using another git provider such as BitBucket.
-You can choose this if you don't want to link Cloud 66 to your GitHub account.
+You can also choose this if you don't want to link Cloud 66 to your GitHub account.
 You will need to <a href="https://help.cloud66.com/getting-started/git-repository">add and approve the Cloud 66 public key</a> if your repo is private.
 You'll be prompted to do this if required.
         </p>
     </li>
     <li>
         <p>
             <strong>It's a Docker Image</strong> &mdash;
         Use this to add pre-built images to a project.
-You can use a service like DockerHub or your own private repo.
+You can use a service like DockerHub or your own private image repo.
 If you're using a private repository you'll be prompted to add the necessary login credentials.
         </p>
     </li>
 </ul>